Azure

 az aks create --resource-group FeatureformResourceGroup --name FeatureformAKSCluster --node-count 1 --generate-ssh-keys

-Add the cluster information to the kubeconfig as a the current context
+Add the cluster information to the kubeconfig as the current context

 az aks get-credentials --resource-group FeatureformResourceGroup --name FeatureformAKSCluster